Git is software on your computer that acts as a brain to store the version history of your files. Forget the discombobulation of file names like

 file_comments_FINAL.txt.
 Version control can be achieved in a number of ways, but one popular approach is to use Git software and the GitHub website.

 Git is an open-source version control system that tracks file changes on your computer, records why they were made and lets you revert to a past state if something goes wrong.
 Alternatives include Mercurial and Apache Subversion.

 GitHub is a Microsoft-owned website where you can store the Git history of your files remotely on the web.
-It acts as a back-up for your work and its versions; lets you explore your code in a browser; lets other people see your code in the open, use it themselves and collaborate with you; lets you record issues and to-do items; and much, much more.
+It acts as a place to inspect your version history in the browser; lets other people see your code in the open, use it themselves and collaborate with you; lets you record issues and to-do items; and much, much more.
 Alternative products include GitLab and BitBucket.

 The goal of this post is to put a new project folder under version control with Git and then upload the version history to GitHub.
 I assume you’re a beginner and are, for now, working alone on a project.1